bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 You guys are super helpful.
 So thank you so much.
 I want to, the only thing I want to say is let's keep in touch, especially as we get closer to building something that looks less like just a balance checker and more like a private block explorer, I would love to see if there's kind of a synergy between what we offer.
-I would love to see if people who use Wasabi Wallet also wanna use a private block Explorer.
+I would love to see if people who use Wasabi Wallet also wanna use a private block explorer.
 So yeah, if that sounds good, I would love to keep in touch.

 Speaker 0: 01:51:21